bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 **Name**\* (`name`):

-+ Is the title of the resource as it will appear on the resource record and card.
++ Is the name or titel of the resource as it will appear on the resource record and card.
++ A well defined title reflects what the resource is about and what the user will expect by accessing the resource.
+This is done by using actionable language, e.g., Download, Export, View, Explore and then details of what the resource is.
+    - For a full list of [actionable language](https://polaris.shopify.com/content/actionable-language)

 |**Resource Type**:|Application|Tabular/ Docment|Geographic|WebService/ API|
 |:---|:---:|:---:|:---:|:---:|